 I’ve made this salsa before and it’s pretty good.
 It's not as good as Annie’s Salsa, but it’s a different spin.
 The original recipe results came out tasting more like a relish, so I’ve added a few things I thought would give it more of a flavor profile without jeopardizing safety.
 It can also be served on top of grilled chicken breasts or fish, plus it uses some the hot-to-trot produce that’s in season right now: sweet corn and zucchini.

-Roasted Corn and Zucchini Salsa
+Kathy's Roasted Corn and Zucchini Salsa